Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "What’re you schemin’ on now?"
 Adam wondered, as they wandered around the park, ambling behind little Diego as he explored and found new ways to get filthy.

 "Oh, nothing.
-Just thinking about what a silly stereotype you are…" she teased.
+Just thinking about what a silly stereotype you are..." she teased.

 Adam looked down and grinned, and of *course* flexed at her *exactly* in the way he knew could fluster her.
 He didn’t know how *not* to.
 "Yeah, that’s me!
 Anythin’ in particular?"

-Which…
+Which...

 Well, a girl didn’t go in for a hulking boy like Adam unless they had a strong appreciation for what all his stone-carved acres of ultra-masculine geometry represented: willpower, discipline, endurance.
 Stoic, private suffering as he’d built himself into something objectively better than anything that’d come before.
 Good health, good genes.
 Intelligence and foresight, to manage such a thing in the first place.
 Dedication, to put all that showy bulk to good use.
 Being athletic *and* huge *and* strong *and* fit *and* enduring, all at the same time?
 A man needed all the manly virtues, but squared and cubed and with books added - a double master’s in exercise science and nutrition, in Adam’s case.
 No human anywhere was a match for him on any of those things, and not even Yan - a literal tree-swinging supermonkey, whose entire life was one of hunting and gymnastics - was as yet so complete an athlete as her Chunk.